Thin liquid used to strengthen heavily worn & cracked leather

 Vinyl and Faux Leather, including Bonded Leather

-For light to heavy cracking, the Leather Binder should be applied to the affected areas with a sponge.
+The Leather Binder should be applied to the affected areas with a sponge.
 It should be applied with pressure to allow the product to soak into the fibre structure.
-Leave the binder to dry; this can be sped up with the use of a hairdryer.
+Leave the Binder to dry; this can be sped up with the use of a hairdryer.

 Apply a further three coats in the same way.
 It is important to use pressure when applying the Leather Binder for the first four coats, this will ensure that the product soaks deep into the network of fibres and hold them tight together which will create a much stronger base for a long-lasting repair.